Sanomohamed/Sanomohamed/README.md

-- 👋 Hi, I’m @Sanomohamed
+- 👋 Hi, I’m Sanomohamed
-- 👀 I’m interested in software
+- 👀 I’m software engineering student
-- 🌱 I’m currently learning BIT
+- 🌱 I’m currently following my second year of study
 - 💞️ I’m looking to collaborate on web project, Mobile App, System developement Java
-- 📫 How to reach me mamadydjan17@Gmail.com
+- 📫 you can reach me mamadydjan17@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡I'm fan of coding, love trying new challenges

 <!---
 Sanomohamed/Sanomohamed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.